 Regardless of your personal preferences, as a couple, you should be deciding what areas are most important to you as well as those areas where you are willing to sacrifice.
 The reason I say this is simple.
 As you are meeting with prospective vendors (and you should be!) you may come across the one that is your “Must Have!”
 If that vendor is slightly higher than what your book said you should expect to spend you shouldn’t feel like your budget will be destroyed!
 Vendors are going to vary in price, sometimes they will vary GREATLY!

-For instance, in my market, you can book a wedding photographer for anywhere from $1,200 up to $10,000.
-If photography is your biggest concern and you are meeting with photographers you will eventually find one that you feel the most comfortable with.
-If their price is slightly higher than the last 2 or 3 photographers you met with it would be silly to rule them out based on price.
+You can book a wedding photographer for anywhere from $1,200 up to $10,000.
+If photography is your biggest concern, find one that you feel the most comfortable with.
 Remember, these are the people you are trusting with the highest priority aspects of your wedding.
-Many of the most sought-after services are slightly higher in price than the rest of the competition, as most people should expect.
+Many of the most sought-after services are slightly higher in price than the rest of the competition.

-The important thing is this: This is not the time to panic!
 You should be booking the highest priority vendors first.
-If you run a little over budget on a couple vendors that you really loved, just pull back the reins on a couple of those areas that were not as important to you.
+Run a little over budget on a couple of vendors that you really loved?
+Just pull back the reins on a couple of those areas that were not as important.

-Remember that it is your day!
-Don’t let a generic budget get in the way of you booking the services that are right for you!
+Don’t let a wedding budget get in the way of booking the services that are right for you!